-Established in the 1970s, Parawanga is a club with a fine history of orienteering achievements locally and at the national level.
-Aside from competing and organising events, the Parawanga club has a social program that includes regular club meetings followed by pizza dinner, and an annual Xmas BBQ.
-Particular highlights are the club gatherings held when members travel to compete at major orienteering carnivals throughout Australia and overseas.
+Established in 1975, Parawanga is Canberra’s oldest orienteering club with a fine history of orienteering achievements locally and at the national level.
+In addition to competing and organising events, the Parawanga club has a social program that includes regular club meetings followed by pizza dinner, and an annual Xmas BBQ.
+We welcome newcomers of all ages, assisting those who are new to orienteering and supporting their orienteering development as their interest in the sport grows.

 If you are looking for an orienteering club that is all inclusive and offering a mix of social and orienteering activities then Parawanga may be the club for you.
-If you want to find out more about the Parawanga orienteering club please contact any of the following club representatives or just turn up at a Canberra orienteering event and look for the people wearing the blue, yellow and white orienteering shirts.
+If you want to find out more about Parawanga Orienteers, please contact our email address or just turn up at a Canberra orienteering event and look for people wearing the blue, white and yellow Parawanga orienteering shirts.

 Parawanga News